UvaCsl/Hemocell-Performance-Benchmarks/flow-part-filled/README.md

+[!NOTE]
+This folder is a place holder.
+This benchmark is not yet up and running.

 # Cube
 In this benchmark, part of the domain is filled with RBCs.
 We add a flow such that the RBCs will move through the domain.